Alex0-8/Crypto_Market/README.md

   - Ability to mark cryptocurrencies as favorites
   - Favorites are displayed at the top of the list
   - Mobile-friendly behavior with overlay and animations
-  - Improved search state handling: now shows error and 'no results found' states (*new*)
+  - Improved search state handling: now shows error and 'no results found' states
-  - Fixed a bug where the sidebar wouldn't reopen automatically when switching from mobile to desktop view — now it opens correctly on larger screens (*new*)
+  - Fixed a bug where the sidebar wouldn't reopen automatically when switching from mobile to desktop view — now it opens correctly on larger screens
-- Main panel (*new*)
+- Main panel
   - Detailed view of the selected cryptocurrency
   - Historical price chart for the last 90 days using Recharts (my first time using this library — it was challenging but rewarding)
   - Interactive buy/sell simulator
   - Transaction history persisted in localStorage
+- Testing (*new*)
+  - Added a few unit tests using Jest and React Testing Library
+  - Initially challenging due to working with a recent version of Jest alongside TypeScript and Next.js
+  - After reviewing the official Jest documentation and with support from the built-in VS Code AI assistant, I was able to properly configure the environment and write stable component tests

 ## Additional Notes